wilburluce/ng-component-ideas/README.md

     friends: User[];
 }
 ```
-### 3. In the template, at the outer most element you need data, have an *ngIf referencing the combined observable and pipe it to async
+### 3. In the template have an *ngIf referencing the combined observable and pipe it to async
 ```
     <ng-container *ngIf="viewState$ | async as viewState">
 ```